Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 • the Emergency Assistance program (formerly Title IV-A of the Social Security Act) – which covered situations determined to be an “emergency” and was utilized by the department between 1995 and 1997.

-This aggressive cost recovery effort required major enhancement of the department's infrastructure and also required the expertise of expert consultants in this field.
+This aggressive cost recovery effort required major enhancement of the department’s infrastructure and also required the expertise of expert consultants in this field.
 As can be seen from the following chart, the department’s efforts have yielded great results.
-In just one year, from SFY94 to SFY95, the department’s revenue increased from $4.8 million to $18.3 million.
-State fiscal year 1997 was the department’s banner year, with recoveries of $23.2 million.
+State fiscal year 2014 was the department’s banner year, with recoveries of $29.6 million.
 With the passage of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, the Emergency Assistance program was eliminated as an open-ended entitlement program effective July 1, 1997 and was merged into the TANF (Temporary Assistance for Needy Families) Block Grant, whose funds were no longer accessible to DSCYF.
-Current ASF revenue from Medicaid and IV-E is approximately $20M per year.
+Current ASF revenue from Medicaid and IV-E is approximately $25M per year.

 Additional Information

-Medicaid Revenue figures include Delaware Healthy Children Program (DHCP) revenue in FY 1999 and FY 2000 Goal
+Medicaid Revenue figures include Delaware Healthy Children Program (DHCP) revenue.